1964 United States presidential election

-The 1964 United States presidential election was the 45th quadrennial presidential election.
-It was held on Tuesday, November 3, 1964.
-Incumbent Democratic United States President Lyndon B. Johnson defeated Barry Goldwater, the Republican nominee, in a landslide.
-With 61.1% of the popular vote, Lyndon B. Johnson won the largest share of the popular vote of any candidate since the largely uncontested 1820 election, in which no candidate of either party has been able to match or surpass.
+Presidential elections were held in the United States on November 3, 1964, less than a year following the assassination of John F. Kennedy, who won the previous presidential election.
+The Democratic ticket of incumbent President Lyndon B. Johnson and Senator Hubert Humphrey defeated the Republican ticket of Senator Barry Goldwater and Congressman William E. Miller in a landslide victory.
+Johnson won 61.1% of the popular vote which, to date, remains the highest popular vote percentage of any candidate since the advent of widespread popular elections in 1824.

-Johnson took office on November 22, 1963 and emphasized the continuation of his assassinated predecessor, John F. Kennedy.
-He easily defeated a primary challenge by Governor George Wallace of Alabama, to win the nomination to a full term.
-At the 1964 Democratic National Convention, Johnson selected Senator Hubert Humphrey of Minnesota as his running mate.
-In the Republican contest Senator Barry Goldwater of Arizona, a leader of his party's conservative faction, defeated liberal Governor Nelson Rockefeller of New York and Governor William Scranton of Pennsylvania.
+Johnson took office on November 22, 1963, following Kennedy's assassination, and generally continued his policies, except with greater emphasis on civil rights.
+He easily defeated a primary challenge from segregationist Alabama Governor George Wallace to win the nomination.
+At the 1964 Democratic National Convention, Johnson selected liberal Minnesota Senator Hubert Humphrey as his running mate.
+In the narrow Republican contest, conservative Arizona Senator Barry Goldwater defeated liberal New York Governor Nelson Rockefeller and Pennsylvania Governor William Scranton.

-Johnson championed his passage of the Civil Rights Act, and advocated a series of anti-poverty programs collectively known as the Great Society.
-Goldwater espoused a low-tax, small-government philosophy.
-Although he supported previous attempts at enacting civil rights legislation in 1957 and 1960, Goldwater reluctantly opposed the Civil Rights Act of 1964, saying it violated individual liberty and states' rights.
-Democrats successfully portrayed Goldwater as a dangerous extremist, most famously in the "Daisy" television advertisement.
-The Republicans were divided between its moderate and conservative factions, with Rockefeller and other moderate party leaders refusing to campaign for Goldwater.
-Johnson led by wide margins in all polls during the campaign.
+Johnson championed a series of anti-poverty programs, collectively known as the Great Society, and his passage of the Civil Rights Act of 1964.
+Goldwater espoused a low-tax, small-government philosophy with an aggressive foreign policy.
+Although he personally opposed segregation and previously supported the Civil Rights Act of 1957 and 1960, Goldwater opposed the Civil Rights Act of 1964, saying it was unconstitutional.
+Democrats successfully portrayed Goldwater as a dangerous extremist, most infamously in the "Daisy" television advertisement.
+The Republican Party was divided between its moderate and conservative factions, with Rockefeller and other moderate party leaders refusing to campaign for Goldwater.
+During the campaign, the CIA was ordered to collect information on the Goldwater campaign and the Republican National Committee.